IDCI-Consulting/WebPageScreenShotBundle/README.md

 ```

 Then, You can specify a **width**, a **height**, a render **mode** and a render **format**.
 Three modes are available : **file**, **url** and **base64**.
 Formats include **png**, **jpg** and **gif**.
-**enabled** cache parameter specify whether or not you want to put images in cache.
+The **enabled** cache parameter specify whether or not you want to put images in cache.
 The **delay** parameter refers to the TTL (time to live) of images in **seconds**.

 Usage
 =====

 You can create screenshots in 2 ways.
-In both cases, screenshots will be stored in the /web/screenshots_cache directory
+In both cases, screenshots will be stored in the directory specified in the parameters.yml file.
+The maximum resolution of screenshots is 1440*900.

 ### Create a screenshot with a command